About Marty The Mighty Nose

 Many pupils enjoy and welcome the hands-on, tactile learning opportunity offered by using their noses.
 You need only everyday objects to produce a lesson that they will remember for months.

 But it's not just about having a memorable experience.
 Research on the role of the sense of smell in education has found that an aromatic stimulus can increase pupils' attention, enhance their memory and support cognitive learning.
-One recent study has found that among adults rosemary shows effectiveness in increasing performance in tasks set in the future (such as remembering to pass an object to someone at a particular time).
+One study has found that among adults rosemary shows effectiveness in increasing performance in tasks set in the future (such as remembering to pass an object to someone at a particular time).

 The sense of smell is particularly valuable to pupils with Special Educational Needs, who may respond well to multi-sensory learning methods, or to pupils with other sensory impairments.
 Some pupils can explore Ancient Egypt thorugh visual imagery; for others, it will be aroma which offers them a way to explore the subject matter.